What is the GBA Public-Private Partnership (PPP)?

 Each Public Sector organization that wants to participate pays a small fee to become a consortium member.
 That entitles that organization to the benefits of a large corporate GBA membership plus, they may designate a “Product Owner” also known as a Subject Matter Expert (SME).
 The SME is the technical point of contact between the Consortium Member organization and the Consortium Development Team.
 This person represents the Consortium organization by providing requirements and participating in validation activities to ensure that the final product will meet the needs of their respective organizations.

 Participation is on a subscription basis.
 The program runs across a multi-year period.
 However, participation is based on a one-year subscription.
-As long as the consortium members has an active, valid subscription, they are entitled to all of the work products, and Intellectual Property (IP) produced by the Consortium.
+As long as the consortium members have an active, valid subscription, they are entitled to all of the work products, and Intellectual Property (IP) produced by the Consortium.

 Private Sector Organizations